Trinity In Twelve Weeks

 How to Combat It

-- Related Tasks: Do something related - the back door approach.
-For example, if you have to start a project that's intimidating, maybe decide to just go and talk to someone about it, and this in turn may lead you to the library because they suggest a reference you should use.
+- Related Tasks - Do something related to the task you don't want to do - the back door approach.
+For example, if you have to start a project that's intimidating, maybe decide to just go and talk to someone about it, and this in turn may lead you to the Library because they suggest a source you should use or they're going anyway.
 Often it can be easier to talk to someone about something you find stressful then having to sit down and think about it alone.

-- Make Commitments: An oft-used excuse is "I work better under pressure," so create pressure.
+- Make Commitments - An excuse that is often used to put off a task is 'I work better under pressure,' so create pressure.
 Tell people you plan to get something done, and then they'll ask if you got it done.

 Procrastination Exercise